 The first step is to eliminate potential sources of flies in the home.
 The toilet does not produce flies, and there should not be flies or fly eggs in human waste.
 That means the flies came in from somewhere else.
 Fruit bowls are a big culprit.
 Once in the home, flies will be attracted to the toilet, where they lay eggs and multiply.
 Before leaving your cottage, eliminate all possible sources of flies, including garbage (not even an apple core should be left behind) or compost.

 The second thing you do to get rid of flies in composting toilets is make the toilet unattractive or unavailable to the flies.
+If you have a fly problem, empty the toilet first.
 Clean the toilet very well inside, in every nook and cranny, with something that will kill fly eggs like a mild bleach solution.
 Water and vinegar will not work.
 Don’t get the fan wet.
 With the Nature’s Head you can remove the fan housing and hose it all down outside, after using the bleach.
 However, the Separett fan housing is a bit of work to remove, so it’s best to clean the toilet with the fan housing in place.